 First of all, GitHub only hosts projects that use the Git version control system (VCS).
 That’s it.
 Nothing else.
-But Git is far and away the most commonly used VCS, so GitHub is still the largest code host of them all, with some 57 million-plus repositories of code.
+But Git is far and away the most commonly used VCS, so GitHub is still the largest code host of them all, with now over 100 million repositories of code.

 What are GitHub's features?

 GitHub.com was originally started in 2008, with the platform written in both Ruby and Erlang.
 GitHub is designed to encourage close communication and collaboration within development teams.
 To this end it includes features like highlighted code comments and collaborative code review.
 Other notable features are listed below.

 - An integrated issue tracker right within your project

 - Native applications for Windows and Mac desktops, and also an Android app

 - Support for over 200 programming languages and data formats

 - GitHub pages, a feature for publishing and hosting within GitHub

 - Security such as use of SSL, SSH and/or https for all data transmission, and two-factor authentication for login

 - API integration for easy integration of 3rd-party tools, and integration with a large number of other tools and platforms.
 Some examples are Asana and Zendesk for issue/ bug tracking; CloudBees, Travis and CodeClimate for Continuous Integration (CI); AWS, Windows Azure, Google Cloud, and Heroku cloud hosting.